samadpls/MediSync/README.md

 2. **App Website:** The Django app responsible for handling the website functionality, including patient and doctor management, appointment creation, and patient record management.

-3. **Database App:** A Django app responsible for connecting to the database and handling data storage and retrieval using SQLite3.

 ## Features